 Free Saltwater Florida Fishing License (Resident Shoreline)

-Florida residents can get a no-cost shoreline saltwater fishing license for fishing from land or structures attached to land (like piers, jetties, bridges, and docks).
-It's quick to obtain and helps support conservation while keeping you legal.
+Florida residents can apply for a no-cost Resident Annual Saltwater Shoreline License for fishing from land or structures attached to land (like piers, jetties, bridges, and docks).
+It's quick to obtain, but it is an annual license, so residents must renew it each year before it expires to stay covered.

 Who qualifies?